Getting started

 Magic Rewrite is your AI assistant inside the editor.
 Instantly refine messaging for tone, readability, or conversion goals.

-• Rewrite in different tones: professional, friendly, informative, or sales-oriented.
+- Rewrite in different tones such as professional, friendly, informative, or sales-oriented.

 4. Create Email Launchers for Multi-Task, Multi-Channel Campaigns

-• Send to multiple platforms (newsletters, blog subscribers, store notifications).
+- Send to multiple platforms including newsletters, blog subscribers, and store notifications.

 Set triggers such as:

-Once activated, the launcher generates the right version for each channel and publishes on schedule—no extra clicks needed.
+Once activated, the launcher generates the right version for each channel and publishes on schedule with no extra clicks.

 5. Scheduling and Automation Flow

-Trafficontent’s scheduler ensures your emails go out when engagement will be highest:
+Trafficontent's scheduler helps your emails go out when engagement is likely to be highest:

-2. For recurring sends, choose the frequency—daily, weekly, biweekly, or monthly.
+- For recurring sends, choose the frequency, such as daily, weekly, biweekly, or monthly.

-3. Select the timezone or sync with your store’s local time.
+- Select the time zone or sync with your store's local time.

-The system handles queuing, throttling, and retries automatically to maintain a 100% delivery record.
+The system handles queuing, throttling, and retries automatically.

 6. Multi-Store and Multi-Channel Integration